x2od/campaign-member-status/docs/assets/README.md

 # Campaign Type Member Statuses

 This code was developed for Marketing Admins who want to automate and enforce the Campaign Member Status options for Campaigns of certain types.
-It was originally written by Sercante LLC (https://github.com/sercante-llc/campaign-member-status).
+It was originally written by [Sercante LLC](https://github.com/sercante-llc/campaign-member-status).

 > This application is designed to run on the Salesforce Platform